 History of the Chinese Cruise Market

-In the 1990’s, Star cruises had started building the Asian cruise holiday market from its base in Hong Kong, they increased their standing step by step and tapped into the Chinese market.
+In the 1990s, Star cruises started building the Asian cruise holiday market from its base in Hong Kong, they increased its standing step by step and tapped into the Chinese market.
 In 2006 Costa Cruises, owned by carnival deployed its first ship to China.
 It was the first international line to enter the Chinese market.
-Then, other competitors like Royal Caribbean etc. followed.
+Then, other competitors like Royal Caribbean, etc. followed.
 Traditionally, they would test the waters using their old ships.
-That strategy has definitely changed now with better and modern ships used once the market is verified.
+That strategy has definitely changed now with better and more modern ships used once the market is verified.
 The Chinese expect quality cruises.

-- In 2014, Royal Caribbean had announced that it would homeport its latest ship ‘Quantum of the seas’ in China after just one season in the Caribbean.
-In 2016, the 5 royal Caribbean ship has been home ported in China.
+- In 2014, Royal Caribbean announced that it would homeport its latest ship ‘Quantum of the seas’ in China after just one season in the Caribbean.
+In 2016, the 5 royal Caribbean ships has been homeported in China.

 - Princess cruises moved Sapphire Princess to Shanghai in 2014 and recently announced a new ship Majestic Princess to be built specifically for the Chinese market.

 - MSC cruises bought its first ship to China MSC Lirica in Shanghai.
-Carnival is moving 2 ships Carnival Miracle and Carnival Splendour from the US to China in 2017 to 2018.
+Carnival is moving 2 ships Carnival Miracle and Carnival Splendour from the US to China from 2017 to 2018.

-- Norwegian Cruise Line will launch its first purpose-built ship in mid-2017 in china called Norwegian Joy.
+- Norwegian Cruise Line will launch its first purpose-built ship in mid-2017 china called Norwegian Joy.

 - The ship Sky Sea Golden Era was sailing as the first royal joint neutral between a mainstream cruise line, Royal Caribbean and a Chinese agency.